s294547/Exploring-FaaS-Solutions/openwhisk/deploy/helm-charts/chartmuseum-charts/central-chart/README.md

 2. A CouchDB database shared between the local and edge OpenWhisk instances to store all their data
 3. A centralized InfluxDB database, which should keep the aggregates
 4. Grafana and Grafana Operator, in order to deploy a Grafana Dashboard to monitor the aggregate data sent by edge instances.
+5. A MQTT provider, to handle the creation, modification and elimination of triggers that are fired when a message is published on a certain MQTT topic.

 ## CouchDB